 Brooks, TLC announce partnership with Unyts

-Unyts, WNY’s only organ, eye, tissue and community blood center, has become the primary provider of blood products for Brooks-TLC Hospital System, Inc., which includes Brooks Memorial Hospital and TLC Health.
+Beginning July 1, 2018 Unyts, WNY’s only organ, eye, tissue and community blood center, will become the primary provider of blood products for Brooks-TLC Hospital System, Inc., which includes Brooks Memorial Hospital and TLC Health.

 Unyts started collecting blood in 2007 and since then has become the primary supplier of blood products for Kaleida Health, ECMC, Niagara Falls Memorial Medical Center, Eastern Niagara Health and Wyoming County Community Health System.
 With the addition of Brooks and TLC, Unyts will provide the Western New York region with more than 70 percent of its blood supply and will be supplying more than 1,100 additional units of blood and platelet products in the upcoming 2018 year.

 It is Unyts’ responsibility to answer the call for blood at local hospitals, and ensure that there is an adequate supply for patients in need.
 Every two seconds someone in the U.S. needs blood, and more than 41,000 donations are required each day to meet this need.
 The very young, from the tiniest of preemies in a hospital’s neonatal unit, to an elderly patient suffering from a blood disorder, all benefit from blood’s life-sustaining qualities.
 In keeping blood donation, processing and distribution community-based, Unyts is saving hospitals as much as 30 percent per unit of blood.
 This is needed savings which will be reflected back into patient care and other hospital needs.